 There is a wide variety of equipment that may need to be used to accommodate the district's special education students.
-The Transportation Director or Coordinator is responsible for ensuring that appropriate members of the transportation staff understand the design and operating procedures for special equipment assigned to their use.
+The Transportation Supervisor ensures that members of the transportation staff understand the design and operating procedures for special equipment assigned to their use.
 They should also be able to conduct a proper inspection of the equipment and make simple adjustments in the field in case of breakdowns.